spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 release the key to decrypt the disk encryption if the boot process is tampered with, ensuring your user data remains encrypted.

+## Limitation

+- Trusted Boot is only supported for clusters with a connection to a Palette instance.
+Air-gapped clusters cannot be deployed to an Edge host with Trusted Boot enabled.

 ## Next Steps

 To get started with Trusted Boot, we recommend you start by familiarizing yourself with the concepts related to Trusted